 5. Who can borrow?

-1: Adults (above age 18): Sølvberget can issue the national library card at Sølvberget Library and Culture House.
+1: Adults (above age 18): Sølvberget can issue the national library card at Sølvberget Library and Culture Centre.
 Either by signing digitally through ID-porten, or in person presenting a valid ID*.

 2: Children (under age 18): All children can obtain a library card, but children under age 15 must fill in the contact information of their parents/guardian in the registration form upon registration.
 The child must be accompanied by a parent/guardian when the card is issued.
 The parent/guardian must show a valid ID.
 (Exception: When children receive a new library card during a school visit a signed digital form filled in by a parent/guardian is sufficient).
 From age 15, the library card can be issued without the presence of a parent/guardian, either by signing digitally through ID-porten, or in person presenting a valid ID*.

 3: Institutions: By agreement, institutions can obtain a library card to borrow material to be used for their own company activities.
 Loss and damages must be compensated according to the same rules and regulations as for personal users.
 Institution cards cannot be used for personal loans.

 * A valid ID will in this case be an identification of one of the following three forms: Norwegian Social Security Number, D-number or a DUF-number.